Top Tips For Creating A Business Energy Strategy in 2021

 If you’re in the process of putting your energy strategy together and you’re not already tracking your energy use, we recommend you start as soon as possible.
 Doing so will ensure you have all the necessary information available to create the most informed strategy.

 Your energy supplier may have provided you with a tool to see your energy use over time.
 However, if you want to derive real insight from your data, you’ll want to invest in a professional energy analytics solution.
 Using a specialist energy management software solution has a wide range of benefits.
 We at Surple specialise in energy management and analytics software.
 Our software allows you to monitor all of your utilities in one place and can identify unexpected usage automatically.
-Check out our Features page if you’d like to read more about how Surple could benefit your business.
+Check out our Product page if you’d like to read more about how Surple could benefit your business.

 4. Consider renewables and clean energy technology